VainlyStrain/Vailyn/README.md

 * FIL is a dictionary file containing **filenames only** (e.g. index.php)
 * PATH, is a dictionary file containing **directory names only**.
 Vailyn will handle directory permutation for you, so you'll need only one directory per line.

-To gain a reverse shell, you can use `-p2 rce IP PORT`, where
+To gain a reverse shell by code injection, you can use `-p2 inject IP PORT`, where
 * IP is your listening IP
 * PORT is the port you want to listen on.